 Technology and Features of the Samsung Q80T and Q80R

-As their major connectivity, both of the Samsun Q80R and Q80T have 4 HDMI ports where all of their HDMI ports support HDCP 2.2, CEC, and HDMI 2.0 Full Bandwidth.
-Meanwhile, one of their HDMI ports (HDMI 3) also already support (ARC Audio Return Channel).
-Meanwhile, that makes them is the supports of eARC (enhanced Audio Return Channel) and HDMI 2.1.
-You need to know, the Q80R doesn’t support eARC and HDMI 2.1 while the Q80T already support these features.
-But for a while, there is only 1 port that supports HDMI 2.1, which is HDMI 4.
-Additionally, their HDMI ports also supports most resolution on both 60 Hz and 120 Hz.
+For their major connective points, both the Samsun Q80R and the Q80T have 4 HDMI ports and all of their HDMI ports support HDCP 2.2, CEC, and HDMI 2.0 Full Bandwidth.
+One of their HDMI ports (HDMI 3) also supports ARC Audio Return Channel.
+The Q80T also supports eARC (enhanced Audio Return Channel) and HDMI 2.1.
+The Q80R doesn’t support eARC o HDMI 2.1 even though the Q80T does.
+For the Q80T there is only 1 port that supports HDMI 2.1, which is HDMI 4.
+Additionally, for both series their HDMI ports also support most resolutions at both 60 Hz and 120 Hz.

 Smart TV Platform